Bonaparte (band)

-Bonaparte is the stage name of Berlin-based Swiss electronic rock songwriter and producer Tobias Jundt.
+Bonaparte is the stage name of Berlin-based Swiss independent songwriter and producer Tobias Jundt.
 Jundt is the only permanent member in the studio, collaborating with a changing cast of live musicians and performers when touring.
 Since 2006 Bonaparte has performed over 700 shows worldwide, playing in such places as Europe, China, Russia, New Zealand and the United States of America.

-The band is characterized by their expressive critically acclaimed live performances.
+The band is characterised by their expressive critically acclaimed live performances.
 German newspaper Der Tagesspiegel describes the band as "A multi-ethnic group ruled by the party-Kaiser; a trash circus unleashed".

 Style

 Bonaparte is known for its socio-critical lyrics as well as its celebration of hedonism.
 The Berliner Zeitung described Bonaparte as "analoge Bohème,".